Dr. Kenton Hokanson, Instructor and Research Associate;

-Courses Taught: MB 230 The impact of microorganisms on health, food/water sanitation, environment, industry, and genetic engineering
+Courses Taught: MB 230: The impact of microorganisms on health, food/water sanitation, environment, industry, and genetic engineering;

 All of the wonderful things our brains do, from visual perception, to coordinating our movements, to memorizing the lyrics of a new song, depend on the electrical activity of neurons.
 I study how these electrical signals are generated and transmitted, and how they drive communication between neurons connected by specialized structures called synapses.
 To do this, I use a technique called electrophysiology, which involves placing tiny electrodes near or inside individual neurons to record their behavior with remarkable sensitivity.
-As the manager of the Electrophysiology Core Facility, I am working to bring this technque to the many other neuroscience laboratories at OSU.
+As the Director of the Electrophysiology Core Facility, I am working to bring this technque to the many other neuroscience laboratories at OSU.

 Hokanson, K., Davis, G. and Ullian, E. 2018 in review.
 Interplay of synaptic competition and homeostatic plasticity in the developing mouse visual system.